 - Witch hazel – witch hazel can be applied directly to the sore skin around the anus, it calms itching and also reduces pain.
 Use witch hazel wipes after you have been to the toilet instead of toilet paper as this can be a particularly uncomfortable time.
 Toilet paper can actually aggravate the hemorrhoids so switch it up for soothing and moist witch hazel wipes

-- Aloe vera – the gel is both soothing and has anti-inflammatory properties, use 100%t pure aloe vera gel after the bath or shower or as required for symptomatic relief
+- Aloe vera – the gel is both soothing and has anti-inflammatory properties, use 100% pure aloe vera gel after the bath or shower or as required for symptomatic relief

 - Essential oils – essential oils that are known for their anti-inflammatory and analgesic properties can be applied to the affected area but must always be diluted in a base or carrier oil first.
 Essential oils are very powerful and too strong to apply directly to the skin, particularly in such a sensitive area.
-Favorite choices are myrtle, horse chestnut, oil of cloves, cooling peppermint and cypress oil.
+Favorite choices are myrtle, horse chestnut, oil of cloves, cooling peppermint, and cypress oil.
 Some people create a balm using a neutral base cream to which they add the oils and then apply.
-Essential oils can only be used for external hemorrhoids, they should never be applied to internal areas – take a look at our range here.
+Essential oils can only be used for external hemorrhoids, they should never be applied to internal areas.

 - Cold compresses – for intense bouts of pain and soreness, a cold compress can provide instant relief and helps to reduce inflammation and throbbing.
-Use a small ice pack or crushed ice in a bag.
-Always wrap your ice inside cloth or paper towel, never apply anything very cold directly onto the skin
+Use a special small ice pack or crushed ice in a bag.
+Always wrap your ice inside a cloth or paper towel, and never apply anything very cold directly onto the skin.

 Making some daily lifestyle changes can help hemorrhoids to resolve more quickly and even prevent them from occurring in the first place.